pedro-garridor/COVID-19/README.md

 * *Datos* folder: data files are downloaded here.
 These CSV files are gathered from [Datadista's GitHub](https://github.com/datadista/datasets/tree/master/COVID%2019), with information publised by the [Spanish Ministry of Health](https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov-China/situacionActual.htm) and [Carlos III Health Institute](https://covid19.isciii.es/).
 * *Graficas* folder: graphs from the HTML are exported to this folder, with 1920x1080 px resolution.

 > Global hospitalized data is no longer avaible as it was inconsistent.
-Some regions gave cumulative data while others were giving daily new cases.
+Some regions gave cumulative data while others were reporting daily new cases.

 ---